jbossdemocentral/fuse-introlab/lab01/README.md

 ![04-devproperties.png](./img/04-devproperties.png)

-Add the following datasource configuration to file **application-dev.properties**,
+Append at the end the following datasource configuration to file **application-dev.properties**,

 ```
 #Database configuration